On the almost sure convergence of adaptive allocation procedures: CARA designs with continuous covariates

-Clearly, allocation rule (\ref{CARAhu07}) is constant in $\pi_{n}$ and therefore $\tilde{\varphi}_{\boldsymbol{Z}} \left(\pi_{n}\,;\widehat{\boldsymbol{\gamma}}_{n},\boldsymbol{S}_n\right)=E_{\boldsymbol{Z}_{n+1}}\left[\pi^{\ast }(\widehat{\boldsymbol{\gamma}}_n, \boldsymbol{Z}_{n+1} )\right]$ is also constant in $\pi_{n}$.
-Thus, the generalized downcrossing of $\tilde{\varphi}_{\boldsymbol{Z}}$ is unique and obviously $\lim_{n\rightarrow \infty} \pi_n= E_{\boldsymbol{Z}}\left[\pi^{\ast }(\boldsymbol{\gamma}, \boldsymbol{Z} )\right]$ a.s. \end{ex}
+Clearly, allocation rule (\ref{CARAhu07}) is constant in $\uppi_{n}$ and therefore $\tilde{\varphi}_{\mathbf{Z}} (\uppi_{n} ;\widehat {\boldsymbol{\gamma}}_{n},\mathbf{S}_n )=E_{\mathbf {Z}_{n+1}} [\uppi^{\ast}(\widehat{\boldsymbol{\gamma}}_n,\allowbreak \mathbf{Z}_{n+1} ) ]$ is also constant in $\uppi_{n}$.
+Thus, the generalized downcrossing of $\tilde{\varphi}_{\mathbf{Z}}$ is unique and obviously $\lim_{n\rightarrow\infty} \uppi_n= E_{\mathbf{Z}} [\uppi ^{\ast}(\boldsymbol{\gamma}, \mathbf{Z} ) ]$ a.s. \end{ex}

 \begin{rem} Some authors (see for instance \cite{Ban01}) suggested CARA designs that incorporate covariate information in the randomization process, but ignoring the covariate of the current subject.
-Note that these methods can be regarded as special cases of $\varphi^{CARA}$ in (\ref{phi general}) and therefore Theorem \ref{thmCARAc} can still be applied by taking into account the generalized downcrossing of $\varphi^{CARA}$ directly. \end{rem} Even if Theorem \ref{thmCARAc} proves the convergence of CARA designs in the case of continuous covariates, it could be difficult to obtain an analytical expression for $\tilde{\varphi}_{\boldsymbol{Z}}$ and therefore to find the corresponding generalized downcrossing.
-Nevertheless, the following Lemma allows to obtain the generalized downcrossing in a simple manner in some circumstances.
+Note that these methods can be regarded as special cases of $\varphi^{\mathrm{CARA}}$ in (\ref{phi general}) and therefore Theorem~\ref {thmCARAc} can still be applied by taking into account the generalized downcrossing of $\varphi^{\mathrm{CARA}}$ directly. \end{rem}

+Even if Theorem~\ref{thmCARAc} proves the convergence of CARA designs in the case of continuous covariates, it could be difficult to obtain an analytical expression for $\tilde{\varphi}_{\mathbf{Z}}$ and therefore to find the corresponding generalized downcrossing.
+Nevertheless, the following lemma allows to obtain the generalized downcrossing in a simple manner in some circumstances.

-\begin{lemma} Let $\varphi^{CARA} \left(\pi_{n}\,;\widehat{\boldsymbol{\gamma}}_{n},\boldsymbol{S}_n,f(\boldsymbol{z}_{n+1}) \right)$ be jointly continuous and, assuming that $\varphi^{CARA}\left(x\,;\boldsymbol{\gamma},\boldsymbol{\varsigma },f(\boldsymbol{Z})\right)$ is decreasing in $x$, let $t^{*}_{\boldsymbol{Z}}(\boldsymbol{\gamma},\boldsymbol{\varsigma })$ be the unique solution of equation
+\begin{lemma} Let $\varphi^{\mathrm{CARA}} (\uppi_{n} ;\widehat{\boldsymbol {\gamma }}_{n},\mathbf{S}_n,f(\mathbf{z}_{n+1}) )$ be jointly continuous and, assuming that $\varphi^{\mathrm{CARA}} (x ;\boldsymbol {\gamma},\boldsymbol{\varsigma},f(\mathbf{Z}) )$ is decreasing in $x$, let $t^{*}_{\mathbf{Z}}(\boldsymbol{\gamma },\boldsymbol{\varsigma})$ be the unique solution of equation